bendikbo/SSED/README.md

 ```

-**3. Add some key functionality in the codebase to support your dataset**

-Some stuff in the codebase requires that you add some new functionality to support your newly created dataset, below is an attempt to list all these places.
-If you're having issues, don't hesitate to reach out to me by email!

-*Adding your reference and dereference dictionary in classifier/data/datasets/\_\_init\_\_.py to their respective functions*

-This is used for the automated dataset creation script and during inference, so that you get readable results out of the inference algorithm.

-**4. Use your *special* source domain knowledge to make configurations that make sense for the problem you're solving**
+**3. Use your *special* source domain knowledge to make configurations that make sense for the problem you're solving**

 So, when I was doing my thesis on creating a model for bird sounds, I got a general sense of how a model should be configured to solve the problem, here are some key aspects that you'll probably need to take into account for your